Pacific Fleet (Russia): 2008 submarine accident

+2025 Kamchatka Peninsula earthquake

+Rybachy, a nuclear submarine base located in Avacha Bay, was damaged by the 2025 Kamchatka Peninsula earthquake and tsunami, according to satellite images.

+Satellite imagery showed that one of the base's floating piers had been damaged.
+The 8.8-magnitude earthquake occurred just 140 kilometers from the base.

-Order of Battle
+Order of battle

 The Pacific Fleet is one component of the Russian Eastern Military District established in 2010.
-Other components of the Eastern District include the 11th Air and Air Defence Forces Army (providing both aviation and air defence units in the District) as well as four ground force army headquarters (the 5th, 29th, 35th and 36th Combined Arms Armies) and one independent corps HQ (the 68th) on Sakhalin island.
+Other components of the Eastern District include the 11th Air and Air Defence Forces Army (providing both aviation and air defence units in the District) as well as four ground force army headquarters (the 5th, 29th, 35th and 36th Combined Arms Armies).
+Elements of all ground force armies from the Eastern Military District were reported operating in Ukraine as of 2025.
+One independent corps HQ (the 68th Guards Corps) had been formed on Sakhalin island prior to the Russo-Ukraine War and elements of the Corps were also deployed in Ukraine.

-The Russian Coast Guard provides additional armed patrol capabilities in the Pacific, including two Krivak-class frigates.
+The Russian Coast Guard provides additional armed patrol capabilities in the Pacific, comprising up to 77 armed patrol vessels of various types.